Spithead, Portsmouth, Hampshire, England

 Comments?
 Do please tell us: [email protected]

 From an album of drawings by Gabriel Bray.
-No. 25 of 74.
-A drawing dated and signed 'Decr: 74 AVprGB' (to the life by Gabriel Bray).
-This is a still-life study aft on the 'Pallas, with Marines' drums and leather buckets hoisted up out of the way and a gun and (probably) a water cask secured for sea.
-The gun has what is probably a lead or hardened leather cover lashed over its touch-hole.
-This is one of 73 drawings by Bray (plus one signed 'NF 1782') preserved in a 19th-century album.
+No. 33 of 74.
+A view taken en route to Africa in the 'Pallas', probably in the harbour at Santa Cruz de Tenerife.
+The men are using a launch, the largest boat ships normally carried, to recover a ship's bower or stream anchor - both large and heavy.
+Anchors were sometimes lost or slipped in a hurry in mooring areas, their position marked by the buoyed cable: when possible they were later retrieved for collection or sometimes even sent on to rejoin their ship.
+It is one of 73 drawings by Bray (plus one signed 'NF 1782') preserved in a 19th-century album.
 They have now been separately remounted.
 Bray (1750-1823), was second lieutenant of the 44-gun ‘Pallas’ under Captain the Hon.
 William Cornwallis (1744-1819) – later a well-known admiral - on two voyages (1774-77) to report on British interests in West Africa, including the slave trade.
 The dated drawings refer only to the first of these, from December 1774 to September 1775, though a few may be from the second.
 Others comprise country views, some of Deal, Kent (where Bray may have come from), and others of social-history interest.

 Credit Line: National Maritime Museum, Greenwich, London.
 Purchased with the assistance of the Society for Nautical Research Macpherson Fund